 Fresh water is provided although you are expected to bring you own sanitation with you this is usually required though disposal provision for same is provided.

-On short meets 3- 5 days it is normal practice take your rubbish home as skip hire etc is expensive and would add considerably to your costs.
-THS's usually have arrangements made for dry waste and some recycling is practised.
+On short meets 3-5 days, it is normal practice take your rubbish home, as skip hire etc is expensive and would add considerably to your costs.
+THS's usually have arrangements made for Dry-Waste, and some recycling is practised.

-Electricity is not provided though is sometimes available on commercial sites which are used on occasion, if this is the case bookings must be made at least 2 weeks before the meet.
+Electricity is not provided though is sometimes available on commercial sites, which are used on occasion, if this is the case bookings must be made at least 2 weeks before the meet.

 BCC Scotland requests that generators

-Where their use is permitted are not used prior to 0900hrs and that they are switched off after 1830hrs.
+Are not used prior to 0900hrs and that they are switched off after 1830hrs.

 Please run your generator for no more than 4 hours at any one time and be considerate to your neighbours.
-Generators must not be left unattended at any time and if so will be switched off.

-This restriction does not apply to generators being required for social events or other prearranged functions for thebenefit of allmembers.
+This restriction does not apply to generators being required for social events or other prearranged functions for the benefit of all members.

 The organisers do have the discretion to allow use of generators outwith these hours for emergency or other required use.

-This was agreed upon unanimously by the members at our meeting 28 February 2009
+This was agreed upon unanimously by the Members at our meeting 28 February 2009

-Pets: club rules apply, dogs and cats, rabbits, etc must be on a lead at all times and this to be no more than 2 mtrs long Please clean up after your pet.
+Pets: Club rules apply, dogs, cats and rabbits, etc must be on a lead at all times and this to be no more than 2 mtrs long.
+Please clean up after your pet.

 Children are more than welcome and we have a few ways of keeping them amused some of the time.
-We even can come up with a competition or two .
+We even can come up with a competition or two.

 PUP tents; please advise the duty steward if you wish to pitch a pup tent next to your unit so that safety protocols can be observed.
 No need to do so if pitching inside awning.

-Pitching of tents: Tents are of course allowed on our sites and a suitable pitch will be found for them relative to the size of footprint. standard cost pun. applies.
+Pitching of tents: Tents are of course allowed on our sites and a suitable pitch will be found for them relative to the size of footprint.
+Standard cost pun. applies.

-Staying at a Meet, Temporary Holiday Site or on a
+Staying at a Meet, Temporary Holiday Site or on a Certificated Site?

-If so, here are the guidelines you
+If so, here are the guidelines you should expect to follow.

 Club Meets and Temporary Holiday Sites

-Campers and the Caravan Code which can be found in the club handbook.
+Campers and the Caravan Code which can be found in the

-2. Club Meets are open to members only.
+2. Club Meets are open to Members only.

-3. Temporary Holiday Sites are organised for the benefit of members.
+3. Temporary Holiday Sites are organised for the benefit of Members.

-Non-members may join on site and are also permitted to stay in
+Non-Members may join on site and are also permitted to stay in

 4. All Club camping events will have at least one appointed Steward